-"The owner, John L. Yeardon, agrees to sell one acre, triangular in shape, with a frontage of 4 chains to Bayswater Road, at 25 pounds per acre.
+"The owner, John L. Yeardon, agrees to sell

+the Parist the Instruction Sin 14 ned Inhabitant. diss District.
+Do La that Dit Childs d a or gua dians will de ch School who a dent from 453 - tot. the are fin respectfor David.
+Wink Wade one acre, triangular in shape, with a frontage of 4 chains to Bayswater Road, at 25 pounds per acre.
 The land is good and under crop, the terms are not very extravagant.
 This site is much superior to land on the other side of the road."